RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #469, #470

+Got most of the work done for setting up a Mixer Chat input source for intents.
+In order to properly test it I also quickly through together a Mixer Chat Message effect that would post to a channel.
+I realized that filling out all of the necessary parameters for a chat message will be painful.
+So I'm thinking that a set of project default params needs to exist as well as intent default params so they can be merged.
+And it may be smart to have default values for each of the properties so if `userId` is set as a default for the intent then I don't need to include `userId` as the part of the message.
+My ultimate goal is to have an effect of `{ message: { text: 'hello' } }` be enough for an effect.
+Next thing to do is polish up the work I've done so I can check it in and then start exploring what it will take to get an intent system in place.

 ## #467, #468

 Converted the engine to use a pool of shared sources that are created.
 This is